208: Lost Continent

 Droopy is a basset hound with drooping jowls (get it?) and a slow, deadpan delivery that appeared in twenty-four theatrical shorts released by MGM between 1943 and 1958.
-The character appeared frequently in other productions and in the occasional reboot attempt for many years after.
-He was voiced by Bill Thompson, Don Messick, and sometimes even director Tex Avery.
+The character was a take on Wallace Wimple, a character on the popular radio show Fibber McGee and Molly; Bill Thompson, who voiced Droopy, also played Wimple.
+Droopy appeared frequently in other productions and in the occasional reboot attempt for many years after.
+He was voiced by Thompson, Don Messick, and sometimes even director Tex Avery.

 I wonder what the boys are up to.

 On Leave It to Beaver, the Cleaver children were “The Beaver” (Jerry Mathers) and Wally (Tony Dow).